khulnasoft/AiKit/README.md

 # Examples

-The [Examples page](https://unify.ai/demos/) features a wide range of demos and tutorials showcasing the functionalities of Ivy along with multiple use cases, but feel free to check out some shorter framework-specific examples here ⬇️
+The [Examples page](https://unify.ai/demos/) features a wide range of demos and tutorials showcasing the functionalities of Aikit along with multiple use cases, but feel free to check out some shorter framework-specific examples here ⬇️

 <details>
 <summary><b>I'm using PyTorch&ensp;<img class="dark-light" src="https://raw.githubusercontent.com/khulnasoft/khulnasoft.github.io/main/img/externally_linked/logos/supported/torch_small_logo.png"></b></summary>
-   <blockquote>You can use Ivy to get PyTorch code from:
+   <blockquote>You can use Aikit to get PyTorch code from:
       <details>
          <summary>Any model</summary>
          <blockquote>